 At Woodlands we do this by running events that link our children to their community.
 Our events aim to teach our children about those around them, help fundraise for people in need, spread our eco mesage and support our enironment.
 We often invite local services and people in our community in to come in and talk to our children about what they do.
 This helps our children connect with others and learn about our diverse community.
 We have previously collected Easter eggs for our local children’s cancer ward at Southampton General, sent care packages to our serving military in Afghanistan to teach our children about the Armed Forces and donated toys to chuldren in need.

 From January 2019 we decided our Social Responsibility needed to extend to teaching our children about how to better protect our world.
 We are using our platform in our community to encourage others to do the same.
 We have already made so many changes to not just our nursery but also our business, along with carefully choosing suppliers that share our vision.
-We aim to mark our 15th year by going green, reducing our carbon footprint and influencing others to make the change with us.

 Protecting our Environment

 As part of our eco journey we are emphasising to the children the importance of protecting our environment, this is reflected through changes we are making at our settings such as reducing our waste, phasing out plastic toys, trying to eliminate single use plastics from out settings but we are also working harder to be active in our community to help others make changes and educate other businesses, schools and indivduals what they can do to make a difference.
 Our children have become positive role models for others, our Woodlands Warriors are so passionate about cleaning our local areas, recycling, reusing and have been an inspiration to us.